Logine-mgd/MiniShell/README.md

  ls -al

-2. File redirection: If any of the input/output/error is different than 0 in the Command struct, then create the files, and use dup2() to redirect file descriptors 0, 1, or 2 to the new files.
-See the example ls_output.cc to see how to do redirection.
-After this part you have to be able to execute commands like: ls -al > out
+2. File redirection: If any of the input/output/error is different than 0 in the Command struct, then create the files.After this part you have to be able to execute commands like: ls -al > out